yuchen-lei/llm4tg/README.md

 # LLM4TG

-This project includes the source code for our work "**Large Language Models for Cryptocurrency Transaction Analysis: A Bitcoin Case Study**".
+This project includes the source code for our work **[Large Language Models for Cryptocurrency Transaction Analysis: A Bitcoin Case Study](https://arxiv.org/abs/2501.18158)**.
 If you find our work helpful for your research, please consider citing it as:

     @article{lei2025large,
       title={Large Language Models for Cryptocurrency Transaction Analysis: A Bitcoin Case Study},